ChairsDaily/tiny-scheme/README.md

 that rely on recursion to reduce state and mutability (like tiny-scheme) optimize these faster tail call recursions into control flow jumps.
 What does this mean?
 Because there is no work left to be done after `return fact ( n - 1, a * n )` in that recursive call (e.g. `n * fact (...)`), the interpreter will not push a new call onto the stack.
 Instead, it re-binds `n` and `a` to their new values and jumps to the beginning of the same routine.
 The stack does not grow.
 This is handled using a while loop in tiny-scheme, and allows your recursive functions to recurse deeply without concern of overflow and without having to allocate more memory.

+## acknowledgements
+Thanks to Prof. Peter Norvig for his wonderful articles on building a LISP in Python 3.
+I would not have been able to implement tail call optimizations without [this article](http://norvig.com/lispy.html).
+Thanks to San Franciso University for providing me with dozens of R5RS compliance tests and UC Berkley for providing CS61A compliance tests generously.
+Finally, thanks to several GitHub users (noted specifically in LICENSE) for their Scheme standard library source code.
+These were also used to test my interpreter.